React Native vs Ionic: Comparing Performance, User Experience, and much more!

 Most of us often land in a dilemma – “What platform should I select for my enterprise app development?”.
-Though it is for most of the time very specific, we can still layout (or at least try!) some general guidelines to better decide.
+Though it is most of the time very specific, we can still layout (or at least try!) some general guidelines to decide better.

 Functionality of React Native vs Ionic

-Before we dive deep into details of our “React Native VS Ionic” and actually point out the differences between the two, let’s first understand how these frameworks work under the hood.
+Before we dive deep into the details of “React Native VS Ionic” and actually point out the differences between the two, let’s first understand how these frameworks work under the hood.

-React Native: Functionality is based on dynamic runtime approach
+React Native: Functionality is based on a dynamic runtime approach

 This bridge is the exact reason why React native apps almost work as if they were built natively!